ccmli/Assembly-String-Primitives-and-Macros/README.md

 - `DisplayNumArray`: Display an array of signed integers separated by commas.
 - `CalculationResult`: Calculate the sum and average of an array of signed integers and display the results.

-## How to Run

-1. Assemble and link the program using the Irvine32 library.
-2. Execute the compiled program.
-3. Follow the on-screen prompts to enter 10 valid signed decimal integers.
-4. The program will display the entered numbers, their sum, and truncated average.

 ## Notes

 - Ensure that each entered number is within the range of a 32-bit register.